 Joe was born in Washington, DC and currently lives in Rockville with his parents and two sisters.

-Jill Geline, a junior, is a commons editor for the Common Sense newspaper.
+Jill Geline, a junior, is a sports editor for the Common Sense newspaper.
 She joined Common Sense in 2015.

-Jordyn Taylor, junior, is a commons editor of the Wootton Common Sense newspaper.
+Jordyn Taylor, junior, is a staff writer for the Wootton Common Sense newspaper.
 She joined Common Sense in 2015.

 Jordyn was born living in Germantown Maryland and moved to the Wootton district in 2009.
 She attended three different elementary schools, and graduated from Robert Frost Middle School in 2014.